 4. Mirror Neurons Allow Us To Learn From Others

 One of the best ways to learn something is by watching others engage in the process.
-This explains why people are increasingly turning to videos to teach them how to accomplish a task.
+This explains why people are increasingly turning to training videos to teach them how to accomplish a task.